-- Over 2,300 average megawatts of conservation are technically achievable in the residential sector.
-Most of the savings come from improvements in water-heating efficiency, lighting efficiency, and heating, ventilating, and air-conditioning (HVAC) efficiency. - Nearly 1,900 average megawatts of potential savings are available in the commercial sector.
+- Nearly 2,400 average megawatts of conservation are technically achievable in the residential sector.
+Most of the savings come from improvements in water-heating efficiency, lighting efficiency, and heating, ventilating, and air-conditioning (HVAC) efficiency. - More than 1,800 average megawatts of potential savings are available in the commercial sector.
 Nearly two-thirds of these potential savings are in lighting systems.
 New technologies like solid-state lighting (LEDs) and improved lighting fixtures and controls offer added potential savings in both outdoor and indoor lighting.
-Savings in ventilation, server rooms, and other 'plug loads' account for much of the remainder.
+Savings in ventilation, server rooms, and other 'plug loads'4 account for much of the remainder.